fsjoyti/dataeng-zoomcamp-final-project/README.md

 ## Project Goals

 This project aims to analyze trends in insurance premium amounts from 2022 to 2025 across various demographic and categorical groups.
 The primary focus is on identifying significant patterns or anomalies in the maximum insurance premium amounts during this period.
+### Why Analyze Maximum Premium Amounts?

+Analyzing maximum premium amounts provides critical insights into the upper bounds of insurance costs, which can help identify outliers, anomalies, or trends that may indicate systemic issues or opportunities for optimization.
+By focusing on the maximum values, we can:

+- Detect potential cases of overpricing or fraud.
+- Understand the impact of demographic and categorical factors on premium costs.
+- Inform policy decisions to ensure affordability and fairness in insurance pricing.
+- Highlight areas where intervention or regulation may be necessary to protect consumers.

+This analysis is particularly valuable for stakeholders such as policymakers, insurers, and consumer advocacy groups aiming to improve transparency and equity in the insurance market.

 ## ETL Architecture